 - Dive Depth: 5–7 ft (DT6)

-- Material: Balsa wood with tough clear coat
+- Material: Balsa wood with a durable clear coat

 - Action: Tight wobble; suspends on pause

-- Ideal For: Rack fishing rocky shorelines and drop-offs in Lake Ontario or Georgian Bay
+- Best For: Fishing rocky shorelines and drop-offs in Lake Ontario or Georgian Bay

 - Dive Depth: 2–4 ft (AR35)